 Wise and Burke are used in times that reflect their classic soundtracks, with the Rextro mini-games boasting the “new retro” sounds of Burke (undoubtedly the best part of the mini-games), while the mine cart segments are accompanied by the unmistakable sounds of Wise.

 The fact that Playtonic Games brought together all these fantastic composers for a single game ensures Yooka-Laylee has an amazing score, but the fact that Playtonic understood when to utilize each composer to reflect their styles with the gameplay also makes it one of the smartest and most creative game soundtracks in years.

-Frankly, Yooka-Laylee is everything it promised to be.
-Although the camera could use some work, the world expansion and transformations could be more fully realized, and those Rextro mini-games definitely need to be either rethought or left out entirely from a sequel, Yooka-Laylee is ultimately a wonderful revitalization of one of gaming’s greatest genres.
-It’s the Banjo-Kazooie 3 we all hoped Nuts & Bolts would have been, and a wonderful example that modern video games don’t need to replicate Hollywood blockbusters or force themselves as works of art to be, well, works of art.
+In concept, Yooka-Laylee is exactly what it promised to be.
+Although the camera still feels like a relic of the past, the world expansion and transformations could be more fully realized, and those Rextro mini-games definitely need to be either rethought or left out entirely from a sequel, Yooka-Laylee is ultimately a refreshing return of one of gaming’s greatest genres.
+It’s the Banjo-Kazooie 3 we all hoped Nuts & Bolts would have been, though let’s face it, we’re all still hoping for a direct Banjo-Kazooie 3 all the same.

 Yooka-Laylee isn’t perfect, but its heart is in the right place.
 The Banjo-Kazooie legacy is alive and well.
 And if Playtonic has anything to say about it, so is the collect-a-thon 3D platformer.